mprevot/ReviewNdepend/README.md

 ![CQLINQ result as we type](images/CQLINQ3crop.gif)

+### Adjustments

+Some rules can be adjusted, quantitative ones, to match personnal/organization style and needs.
+Some rules were not actually relevant, at lesst in my case, eg., empty interfaces, which weren't recommended to be used empty: they were asked to be used as concrete contracts; however in my case I use empty interfaces for Prism implementation, empty interfaces which allow some useful abstraction on types, and categories changes, in that case for DI purposes.

+I adjusted several rules in Ndepend 2017.2 to match my needs, but the set of selected rules weren't remembered.
+Which was corrected in the following release, 2017.3.

 ## User experience

 The user experience is satisfying and perfectible, and improved from 2017.2 to 2017.3.
 In particular there are context help that can be inspiring.